Happy is an Asian elephant. But can she also be considered a person?

 The zoo and its supporters warn that a win for advocates at the Nonhuman Rights Project could open the door to more legal actions on behalf of animals, including pets and other species in zoos.

-"If there's going to entire be a rewrite and a granting to animals of rights that they never had before, shouldn't that be done by the Legislature?"
+"If there's going [to be an entire rewrite] and a granting to animals of rights that they never had before, shouldn't that be done by the Legislature?"
 Kenneth Manning, an attorney for zoo operator Wildlife Conservation Society, asked the judges.

 Happy was born in the wild in Asia in the early 1970s, captured and brought as a 1-year-old to the United States, where she was eventually named for one of the characters from "Snow White and the Seven Dwarfs."
 Happy arrived at the Bronx Zoo in 1977 with fellow elephant Grumpy, who was fatally injured in a 2002 confrontation with two other elephants.